cloudpilot-emu/cloudpilot-emu/doc/networking.md

     Note that the actual connection originates from the computer that runs the proxy server.
 -   **Cloudpilot suspended:** Cloudpilot suspends execution if the browser tab (or mobile app) is not visible.
 This can be deactivated in the settings.
+-   **Unsupported PalmOS version:** Palm in their infite wisdom decided to remove network hotsync from their m1xx line of devices.
+You can work around this by installing the hotsync app from a backup of a non-m1xx device with a matching ROM version (you need to save a backup that includes ROM databases).
+The installed app will shadow the ROM version and work as expected.
+    Network hotsync is not supported in PalmOS 2 and 1.

 # Known issues